OpenStudio

 OpenStudio is a suite of free and open-source software applications for building energy analysis used in building information modeling.
 OpenStudio applications run on Microsoft Windows, Macintosh, and Linux platforms.
-Its primary application is a plugin for proprietary SketchUp, that enables engineers to view and edit 3D models for EnergyPlus simulation software.
+Its primary application is a plugin for proprietary SketchUp that enables engineers to view and edit 3D models for EnergyPlus simulation software.

 OpenStudio was first released in April 2008 by the National Renewable Energy Laboratory, a part of the U.S. Department of Energy.
 NREL reports an average of 700 OpenStudio downloads per month.
-Google's strategist for SketchUp, remarked that "OpenStudio is lauded around our office as one of the most complicated plug-ins ever written for SketchUp".
+Google's strategist for SketchUp said that "OpenStudio is lauded around our office as one of the most complicated plug-ins ever written for SketchUp".

 OpenStudio was designed to work with SketchUp, because many architects already use SketchUp for building designs.
 The integration allows architects to analyze a design's energy performance before beginning construction.

-The first private organization selected by NREL to conduct OpenStudio courses was Performance Systems Development, a New York-based training institute.
+The first private organization selected by NREL to conduct OpenStudio courses was Performance Systems Development, a New York–based training institute.
 Courses will be conducted for building professionals, software developers, and utility administrators.

-Harshul Singhal and Chris Balbach teaches OpenStudio to the engineers on regular basis under this contract.
-From May 2018, Harshul Singhal started teaching OpenStudio through The Energy Simulation Academy (TESA) which is another private organization selected by NREL to conduct such training.
+From May 2018, The Energy Simulation Academy (TESA) was selected as another private organization to conduct such training.